-A helicopter crashes off the United Arab Emirates coast.
-2 pilots are missing
+A helicopter crashes off the United Arab Emirates coast, killing 1 pilot while another missing

 Aerogulf also provides heavy lift and flights for aerial photography, its website says.

-Rescuers had recovered crash debris and still searched for the crew, the state-run WAM news agency said.
+Rescuers also recovered crash debris, the state-run WAM news agency said.